JamesYeh23/511_project_group-3/README.md

 see the multuichannel signal and stastics of variables in one place.

 - Parameter List: Adjust every parameters
+- Default: Switch back to default parameteres with one click
+- Start: Start the stimulation with the current parameters
+- Export: Export the figure and/or table of the current stimulation resuilt
 - Multichannel Signal Output: Show the signal of four variables
 - Statics Table: Show the stastics of four variables
 - Infusion Mode: Choose mode between default and customizable drug releasing system
+- Edit ShotTimes: Load the initial ShotTimes array stated in [ShotTimes_editor](./ShotTimes_editor.m) run the parentsearch solver to find better ShotTimes array resulting lower mean MAP and std MAP
 - Feedback: Choose if having feedbakc to be closed loop system
 - Sliders: Easily adjust the modifier of TPR and HR baroreflex sensitivity
+- Hypersensitiviy: Switch to hypersensitvity parameteres with one click
+- Default: Switch back to default parameteres with one click

 ## Update History